jalajs/Snarl/Snarl/Planning/refactoring.md

 ## Changes

 - In order to change the tile field in Room from List<ArrayList<Tile> tiles to Tile[][], we needed to update the Room class and the methods renderRoom, toString, and getNextPossibleCardinalMove.
-We also amended our testing data in testUtils and the testing harness testRoom.
+We also amended our testing data in testUtils and the testing harness TestHarnesses.testRoom.
 - Code clean up!
 Added in missing docs, removed old imports, removed duplicate methods, and substituted in helper methods where needed
 - We changed the x and y fields in the Posn class to row and col, and made changes throughout the code base and testing suite